Van Eyck to Van Dyck: Flemish artists in focus ADED11610

 By the end of this course, students will be able to:

-■ Identify the main themes and stylistic developments in Flemish painting from c.
+■ Identify the main themes and stylistic changes in Flemish painting from c.
 1430-1640 and their relationship to European painting

-■ Distinguish between the work of five outstanding artists studied, and the subjects they specialised in
+■ Distinguish between the work of the artists studied, and the subjects they specialised in

 Minimum Requirement for Award of Credits